Covina, CA *1723

 University of California Santa Barbara BSME

-*Product Development *ANSI Y14.5M Tolerance *SolidWorks *AutoCAD 15 *Sheet Metal *ISO 9000 / 9001 *Tooling *Document Control *Bill of Material *ECO *Red-line-Mark up * Electro Mechanical *Enclosures
+*Product Development *ANSI Y14.5M Tolerance *SolidWorks *AutoCAD 12 *Sheet Metal *ISO 9000 / 9001 *Tooling *Document Control *Bill of Material *ECO *Redline Markup * Electro Mechanical *Enclosures *Liaison to Manufacturing

-I managed new and old projects for five different consolidated companies.
-With basic instructions I created and tested tools and fixtures for production to use to assemble parts before shipping; developed product concepts and designs per company product development procedures, using SolidWorks, Mechanical Desk Top and J.D.
+Developed product concepts and designs per company product development procedures, using SolidWorks, and J.D.
 Edwards.
-Products like the Hermetically Sealed Load Cells, Button Load Cells, Tank Weighing Systems, the compression and Tension Load Cells, and the I Beam; investigated Load Cells failures, come up with solutions and corrective actions for the faulty Load Cells; provided all design changes for existing products, ensured proper documentation of changes; assisted in creating and developing new electro mechanical products, better S/S enclosures for the Load Cells for better performance, engineering change orders and documented control methods, as well as supervise the work going to these departments; attended C.C.B. meetings and made sure all departments signed off on all the changes that had been made.
+Products like the Hermetically Sealed Load Cells, Button Load Cells, Tank Weighing Systems, the compression and Tension Load Cells, and the I Beam; investigated Load Cells failures, come up with solutions and corrective actions for the faulty Load Cells; provided all design changes for existing products, ensured proper documentation of changes.
+Engineering change orders and documented control methods, as well as supervise the work going to these departments; attended C.C.B. meetings and made sure all departments signed off on all the changes that had been made.
 As a liaison to other departments, I conferred with Application Engineer, Sales, Planning, Production, Quality Assurance and Manufacturing as well as outside vendors to resolve design problems related to dimensions, tolerances, and manufacturing on a regular bases.